XiaLiPKU/CARAFE/README.md

 # CARAFE
-An official implementation of [CARAFE: Content-Aware ReAssembly of FEatures](https://arxiv.org/abs/1905.02188)
+An unofficial implementation of [CARAFE: Content-Aware ReAssembly of FEatures](https://arxiv.org/abs/1905.02188)

 ## Usage